 How long are the dogs outside?

 Their time outside varies.
-We take in consideration the weather, the staff, the amount of dogs, which dogs, if the indoor yard is being used, etc. Generally they are outside from 45-120 minutes at a time once all factors have been calculated.
+We take in consideration the weather, the amount of dogs, which dogs, if the indoor yard is being used, etc. Generally they are outside from 45-120 minutes at a time once all factors have been calculated.

 Are the dogs ever in a crate?